jodahlke/jodafilms/public/assets/videos/hero/README.txt

-Hero video should be uploaded directly to Netlify.
-DO NOT track with Git.
+Hero video has been migrated to Cloudinary and is now loaded directly from the cloud.
+See troubleshooting-log.md for details on the migration process.